A large language model-type architecture for high-dimensional molecular potential energy surfaces

-together in the context oc language provide contect, and in the case of molecular potential energy surfaces, stability of a certain configuration.
+As a comparison to drive home the message, we also provide Figure \ref{fig:LLM-molecule} which may be compared with Figure \ref{fig:LLM-sentence}.

 This connection can be made even more explicit by rewriting attention in bra-ket notation.
-In the absense of the softmax function, this map essentially writes the {\em query} vectors in the bi-orthogonal $\ket{K}\bra{V}$ basis and thus, in the absence of softmax,
+In the absence of the softmax function, this map essentially writes the {\em query} vectors in the bi-orthogonal $\ket{K}\bra{V}$ basis and thus, in the absence of softmax,

 and in the presence of softmax